siddhi-io/www/en/docs/docs/query-guide.md

 ### Window

-Window provides a way to capture a subset of events from an input stream and retain them for a period of time based on a specified criterion.
-The criterion defines when and how the events should be evicted from the windows.
-Such as events getting evicted from the window based on the time duration, or number of events and they events are evicted in a sliding (one by one) or tumbling (batch) manner.
+Windows capture a subset of events from input streams and retain them for a period of time based on a specified criterion.
+The criterion defines when and how the events should be evicted from the window.
+Such as events getting evicted based on time duration, or number of events in the window, and the way they get evicted is in sliding (one by one) or tumbling (batch) manner.

-Within a query, each input stream can at most have only one window associated with it.
+In a query, each input stream can at most have only one window associated with it.

 **Purpose**

-Windows help to retain events based on a criterion, such that the values of those events can be aggregated, or checked if an event of interest is within the window or not.
+Windows help to retain events based on a criterion, such that the values of those events can be aggregated, correlated or checked, if the event of interest is in the window.

 **Syntax**

-Window should be defined by using the `#window` prefix next to the input stream as shown below.
+Window should be defined next to the input stream along the `#window` prefix as shown below.

 ```sql
 from <input stream>#window.<window name>(<parameter>, <parameter>, ... )